Remember my Paint Project To-Do list from a few weeks ago?

 All Things New Again is a family-owned furniture and paint boutique located in Leesburg, Virginia (about an hour or so west of Washington, DC.)

-We are one of the only shops in the country offering training on Unicorn Spit, an awesome new “creative juice” you can use to create one-of-a-kind looks on furniture—and more.
-Our next Introduction to Unicorn Spit class is on Sunday, August 21.
+We are the only store in the Northern Virginia/metro DC area offering training on Unicorn Spit, an awesome new “creative juice” you can use to create one-of-a-kind looks on furniture—and more.
 No prior artistic experience needed.
 (Really!)